Soumabha-Banerjee/EnigmaticByte/README.md

 4. For each group of three pixels, iterate through the three color channels (Red, Green, Blue).<br>
 5. Extract the last bit from each channel's color value in the pixel.<br>
 6. Replace the last bit of each channel's color value with the corresponding bit from the message word.<br>
-7. Repeat this process for all three pixels, effectively hiding 9 bits of the message word in the image.<br>
+7. Repeat this process for all three pixels, effectively hiding 8 bits of the message word in the image.<br>
 8. After processing each group of three pixels, check the last bit of the Blue channel's color value in the third pixel.<br>
-9. If the last bit is 0, continue processing the next group of three pixels and append the next 9 bits of the message to the image.<br>
+9. If the last bit is 0, continue processing the next group of three pixels and append the next 8 bits of the message to the 9 bits of image pixels.<br>
 10. If the last bit is 1, this indicates the end of the message.
 Stop processing the image and finalize the steganography process.<br>
 11. Save the modified image with the hidden message.<br>
 </p>